 Even though people opt for duvet covers because of their popularity, there are so many reasons to be amazed; starting with the variety of options and ease of comfort bought by having a duvet cover on your precious quilt.
 The duvet also known as an insert can be filled with any kind of fill such as down, wool, synthetic, or even feathers.

-Duvets covers as you know are easily machine washable, usually inexpensive (compared to taking your duvet to the dry cleaners every time you drop something!)
+Duvets covers as you know are easily machine washable, and usually inexpensive (compared to taking your duvet to the dry cleaners every time you drop something!)
 This saves you money and the hassle of washing your duvet every time it gets dirty!

-Did I mention…..this is also one of the cheapest ways to change the look of your room!
+Did I mention…..this is also one of the cheapest ways to change the look of your room?
 If you get bored, all you have to do is get a new cover and voila you have a super new enhanced look!

 P.S.
-I have growing kids and my 6-year-old used to love Barney before she watched a show with flying horses…Yes I am referring to Unicorns!
+I have growing kids and my 6-year-old used to love Barney before she watched a show with flying horses…Yes, I am referring to Unicorns!
 And now she wanted a new room.
 Buying a new duvet cover with unicorns made her and my pocket happy!!